Before application

 We only accept language certificates that comply with the Common European Framework of Reference for Languages (CEFR).
 This means the certificate must clearly state the CEFR level (e.g., A1, A2, B1, B2, C1, or C2) to indicate the proficiency level achieved.

-Your certificate must be issued by a recognized institution, such as your home university or an accredited language school (e.g., Goethe-Institut).
+Your certificate must be issued by a recognized institution, such as your home university or an accredited language school (e.g., Goethe-Institute).

-A list of accepted courses is stated above.
+A list of accepted language certificates is stated above.

 A language certificate in the original version together with a certified translation into English or German has to be submitted during the registration process for an exchange semester.